Cost Share & Tax Credit Programs

 - Dairy loafing lots and similar facilities can provide an easier management scheme for dairymen and cleaner/more controlled runoff for water quality

-- Other conservation projects include the following: tree planting, water diversions, stripcropping system creation, harvestable cover crops, legume cover crops, permanent conversion to no-till system, grassed waterways, animal mortality composters, sinkhole protection, grass filter strips and more
+- Other conservation projects include the following: tree planting, water diversions, stripcropping system creation, harvestable cover crops, legume cover crops, permanent conversion to no-till system, grassed waterways, animal mortality composters, sinkhole protection, grass filter strips, nutrient management and more